 Step 2: Find any lost or forgotten super accounts

 If you change jobs regularly or you have had part-time jobs while at school or university, then it is highly likely that you have more than one super account.
-On average, every working Australian has three super accounts., although more specifically, 45% of Australians with super accounts have more than one super account.
+Note that 40% of Australians with super accounts have more than one super account.

 If you have moved house in the past, have you kept track of these multiple super accounts?
 No?
 Not to worry.
 You have access to plenty of services to help you find your lost super accounts, and increase your super benefits instantly: